 When investing in Portugal, investors can either incorporate a new company ("NewCo") in 24 hours with publicly available, pre-approved template documents or specifically tailor the company's documents to their requirements.
-Alternatively, they can buy a company that has already been incorporated but has not yet started to operate ("shelf company").
+Alternatively, they can buy a company that has already been incorporated but has not yet started to operate (shelf company).
 However, this is more expensive and less common, as a new standard company can now be incorporated within 24 hours.

-Requirements for incorporating limited liability company (SA or SQ)
+Requirements for incorporating a limited liability company (SA or SQ)

-- Powers of attorney: To be represented at the incorporation, investors must grant powers of attorney, apostilled according to the Hague Convention or legalized by a Portuguese consul. - Company name: A certificate approving the NewCo's proposed name must be obtained (usually takes 1 business day with an urgent request or up to 15 days with a standard request). - Tax identification numbers: All the NewCo's foreign shareholders and future non¬resident directors must obtain a Portuguese taxpayer number.
+- Powers of attorney: To be represented at the incorporation, investors must grant powers of attorney, apostilled according to the Hague Convention or legalized with a Portuguese consulate. - Company name: A certificate approving the NewCo's proposed name must be obtained.
+(This usually takes 1 business day with an urgent request or up to 10 business days with a standard request.) - Tax identification numbers: All the NewCo's foreign shareholders and future nonresident directors must obtain a Portuguese taxpayer number.
 Non-EU citizens or those not residing in the EU must appoint a tax representative in Portugal.
-After obtaining the taxpayer number, the foreign shareholders and future non-resident directors receive a password to use the Portuguese tax authority's website. - Company's share capital and cash contributions: The company's initial share capital and any cash contributions to the NewCo must be deposited in or transferred to a bank account in Portugal, opened in the name of the NewCo under incorporation. - Private written document or public deed of incorporation: Investors or their authorized representatives must execute a private written document containing the company's articles of association, on which the signatures of the company's founding shareholders or their representatives must be authenticated, unless a public deed is required (e.g., in cases where the shareholders transfer real estate assets to the company).
+After obtaining the taxpayer number, the foreign shareholders and future nonresident directors receive a password to use the Portuguese tax authorities' website. - Company's share capital and cash contributions: The company's initial share capital and any cash contributions made to the NewCo must be deposited in or transferred to a bank account in Portugal, opened in the name of the NewCo under incorporation. - Private written document or public deed of incorporation: Investors or their authorized representatives must execute a private written document containing the company's bylaws, on which the signatures of the company's founding shareholders or their representatives must be authenticated, unless a public deed is required (e.g., in cases where the capital contributions are made through the transfer of real estate assets to the company).